discretegames/hypercomplex/README.md

     print(A.base())                      # -> <class 'int'>
     ```

 18. Hypercomplex numbers are weird, so be careful!
-Here two non-zero sedenions multiply to give zero because sedenions and beyond have zero devisors.
+Here two non-zero sedenions multiply to give zero because sedenions and beyond have zero divisors.

     ```py
     s1 = S.e(5) + S.e(10)